R1EHB/R-MD-LaTeX/outline.md

 Erik and Emily will teach participants the basics of Markdown and the R package knitr.
 They will also briefly mention LaTeX.
-They will then proceed to use these tools to facilitate reproducible reports and research with R. Participants will then get to use these modules synchronously to facilitate reproducible reports and research with R.
+They will then proceed to use these tools to facilitate reproducible research (and reports) with R. Participants will be given optional homework to try later to reinforce the topics discussed.

 # Key Components #